Points in Time

 In the 1770s, one of the best places to look at the taverns of Alexandria was the 100 block of North Royal Street.
 Richard Arell's Tavern was located on what is now Market Square.
 William McKnight's tavern was across the street, while widow Mary Hawkins's tavern (later known as Gadsby's) was near the corner of Cameron and Royal streets.
 They were only three of the eleven tavern-keepers providing bed, food and drink to travelers and townspeople in predominately two- and three-story frame buildings.
 In 1777 a new tavern of large proportions was under construction by John Dalton at the northeast corner of Cameron and Fairfax streets, but it was not completed until after his death.
 We know from an advertisement that this tavern was L-shaped and contained a two-story kitchen with an eight-foot wide fireplace with boilers and oven.
 A 28-horse stable and carriage house also graced the lot.

-Jim Mackay, Director of The Lyceum: Alexandria’s History Museum, wrote a fascinating thesis on taverns in Alexandria.
+Jim Mackay, former Director of Alexandria History Museum at The Lyceum, wrote a fascinating thesis on taverns in Alexandria.
 He outlines their development and details their roles as cultural crossroads in eighteenth century towns.
 Individuals, predominately males, congregated in the taverns for social life, gaming, food and often excessive drink.
 People of all backgrounds and ranks would intermingle, although it is expected that gentlemen would have received some types of different treatment and greater respect.
 There were gentlemen's clubs in the taverns.
 We know from George Washington's diaries that he partook at both Arell's and Hawkins's taverns during this time.

 While taverns generally had basic meals and beverages, they occasionally hosted fancy balls.
 In 1775, Nicholas Cresswell witnessed a ball here and reported: "Old Women, Young wives with young children in the lap, widows, maids and girls come promiscuously to these assemblies."
 Cresswell did not approve of the dances, judging them as "everlasting jigs."
 Although he left at 2 a.m., "part of the company stayed, got drunk and had a fight."